Tygrak/MolecularRaymarcher/docs/OptionsExplained.md

 #### Transparency/Debug A slider

-Controls small things in the final shader.
-The most important thing this controls is the brightness for the transparent modes.
+Controls parts of the final shader.
+The most important thing this slider controls is the brightness for the transparent modes.
 Otherwise, mostly used for debugging.

 #### Debug B slider

-Controls small things in the final shader.
+Controls parts of the final shader.
 Mostly used for debugging.

 #### Use Fixed Canvas Size checkbox